Prismatic cohomology relative to $\delta$-rings: Filtered prismatic cohomology

-\begin{convention}[Nonnegative decreasing filtrations] Throughout this section, all filtered commutative rings $\F^\star R$ and filtered $\delta$-rings $\F^\star A$ (to be defined below) will be decreasingly filtered commutative rings with $\F^0R\rightarrow\F^{-m}R$ is an equivalence for $m\geq 0$; we set $R=\F^0R$. \end{convention}
+\begin{convention}[Nonnegative decreasing filtrations] Throughout this section, all filtered commutative rings $\F^\star R$ and all filtered $\delta$-rings $\F^\star A$ (to be defined below) will be decreasingly filtered commutative rings where $\F^0R\rightarrow\F^{-m}R$ is an equivalence for $m\geq 0$.
+We set $R=\F^0R$. \end{convention}

-\begin{definition} A filtered abelian group $\F^\star M$ is strict if $\F^mM\rightarrow M$ is a monomorphism for each $m\in\bZ$. \end{definition}
+\begin{definition} A filtered abelian group $\F^\star M$ is strict if $\F^mM\rightarrow \F^{m_0}M$ is a monomorphism for each $m\geq m_0\in\bZ$. \end{definition}

 \begin{definition}[Filtered $\delta$-rings] A filtered $\delta$-ring is a pair $(\F^\star A,\delta)$ consisting of a strict filtered commutative ring $\F^\star A$ and a $\delta$-ring structure on $A=\F^0A$ with the property that $\delta(\F^mA)\subseteq\F^{pm}A$ for all $m\geq 0$. \end{definition}